 Are you shopping for a new vacuum cleaner?
-For years I have been a devoted fan of the Dyson Animal vacuum cleaner.
+For over 10 years I have been a devoted fan of the Dyson Animal vacuum cleaner.
 There is no doubt that it is both powerful and durable.
-The one that I have is over 10 years old.
-It is no longer sold as it has been replaced with newer updated models such as the Dyson DC41 and the Dyson DC65.
-When we got it we had two old dogs who shed.
+I didn’t think that there was anything that could compare to it.
+Even so, Shark has come out with some products that has caused me to re-think my position.
+When we got our Dyson we had two old dogs who shed.
 That meant frequent cleaning with a good vac.
 The cleaner outperformed everything I had used prior to that.

 Over the years the dogs passed away and we acquired a family of cats: a mama and her babies to whom we got very attached.
 But that is another story. (still more fur)